samarshall1967/portfolio/README.md

 # portfolio

-After years of wanting to learn Git I'm finally getting off my duff and taking the plung!
+After years of wanting to learn Git I'm finally getting off my duff and taking the plunge!